Leprosy: Infection of animals

 An outbreak in chimpanzees in West Africa showed that the bacteria can infect another species and may have additional rodent hosts.
 Studies have demonstrated that the disease is endemic in the UK red Eurasian squirrel population, with M. leprae and M. lepromatosis appearing in different populations.
 The M. leprae strain discovered on Brownsea Island is equated to one thought to have died out in the human population in medieval times.
 Despite this, and speculation regarding past transmission through trade in squirrel furs, there does not seem to be a high risk of squirrel to human transmission from the wild population.
 Although leprosy continues to be diagnosed in immigrants to the UK, the last known human case of leprosy arising in the UK was recorded over 200 years ago.

 It has been shown that leprosy can reprogram cells in mouse and armadillo models, similar to how induced pluripotent stem cells are generated by the transcription factors Myc, Oct3/4, Sox2, and Klf4.
 A notable study conducted by Charles Shepard used mice to find how leprosy, an infection that has a preference for cooler areas of the body, would work in a warm-blooded animal.
-This mouse study helped further the understanding of how leprosy works in humans.
-This was called "The Mouse Model."
 The main findings were that even in mice whose immune systems were severely impaired and at a perceived high risk of developing leprosy, the body was still, in most cases, able to fight off leprosy.
-The findings suggest that in mice, the body will use their body's energy to fight leprosy.
-Using The Mouse Model, Shepard was able to conduct new research regarding leprosy.
-This model can now be used as a tool to further study M. leprae.
-The Mouse Model takes a more easily accessible animal model to better understand this complex disease.
 There are a few other up-and-coming models for M. leprae, including the use of other animals, such as mammals, birds, and cold-blooded animals.
 These animals do not tend to give as great results as armadillos and mice, as different animals have different levels of disease resistance.